dOrgTech/docs/lifecycle/activation.md

 1. Install a [wallet](../glossary/web3.md#wallet) like [Metamask](https://metamask.io/download.html)
 2. [Add xDAI Network support](https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup) to your wallet
-3. Optionally buy some GEN and DAI via your exchange of choice such as [Coinbase](https://www.coinbase.com/)
+3. Optionally buy some GEN, ETH, and DAI via your exchange of choice such as [Coinbase](https://www.coinbase.com/)
 4. Sign into [Alchemy](https://alchemy-xdai.herokuapp.com/) \(hit Connect in the top right corner\)
-5. Acquire xDAI and xGEN by requesting some in the [\#activation channel on Keybase](https://keybase.io/team/dorg.membrane) or exchange it yourself via the [xDAI](https://dai-bridge.poa.network/) and [xGEN](https://xgen.daostack.io/) bridges
+5. Acquire xDAI and xGEN by requesting some in the [\#activation channel on Keybase](https://keybase.io/team/dorg.membrane) or exchange it yourself via the [xDAI](https://dai-bridge.poa.network/) and [xGEN](https://xgen.daostack.io/) [bridges](https://www.xdaichain.com/about-xdai/news-and-information/how-xdai-bridges-create-compatibility-and-interoperability)

 ### 3. Submit your Proposal